maxwolf621/Notes/Typescript/module.md

 ```

-## Guidance for structuring modules
+## Structuring modules

 If you’re only exporting a single `class` or `function`, use `export default`.

 If you’re exporting multiple objects, put them all at top-level.
-- Explicitly list imported names
+Explicitly list imported names.
 ```typescript
 // multipleObjects.ts
 export class SomeType {